-2. The bandwidth of one channel is one quantum process per quantum cycle.
+3. Up to a bandwidth of one quantum process per quantum cycle

-3. Channels transmit photon streams in lockstep order so they can’t overtake.
+4. Where photon streams are in lockstep order so they can’t overtake

-Since photons spin on their axis of movement, a photon that collides can restart in another axis channel to disentangle but this can’t happen if the overload occurs in every channel.
-An extreme light beam has extreme photons filling every channel of its movement axis so if two such beams meet head-on, every channel on one axis overloads at once (Figure 4.2), so now there are no free channels for photons to restart in.
-That extreme light beams meet head-on is obviously unlikely but it must have occurred in the early plasma by the law of all action, that everything possible eventually happens (3.6.3).
+As photons spin on their axis of movement, photons that overload can restart in another axis channel, but this can’t occur if every channel overloads.
+Now let an extreme light ray be extreme photons filling every channel of a transfer axis.
+If two such rays meet head-on, every channel on one axis overloads at once (Figure 4.2), with no free channels for the photons to restart in.
+That extreme light rays meet head-on is obviously unlikely but it must have occurred in the early plasma by the quantum law of all action, that everything possible eventually happens (3.6.3).

 This contradicts the standard model in several ways.
-Instead of a point particle made of nothing else, an electron is made of photons in a single quantum node.
-Instead of having no structure, those photons fill the channels of one axis.
+Instead of a particle of matter substance with no size, which makes no sense, an electron that occupies one “point” node of the quantum network has a size, just as a screen pixel does.
+Instead of having no structure, an electron is made of photons that fill all the channels of one axis.
 If matter is light trapped in a never-ending loop, it isn’t inert at all.
-Matter is light “frozen” in place but still pulsing at the speed of light, like a stuck record endlessly repeating.
-Matter as a standing wave is both stationary and moving.
-But since this only applies on one axis, an electron is only one-dimensional matter.
+It is “frozen” in place but still pulses at the speed of light, like a standing wave that is both static and moving.
+And as this only applies to the channels of one axis, an electron is only one-dimensional matter.

-When a computing processor gets in an infinite loop, it “hangs” and doesn’t respond to input.
-When our devices hang, we just restart them but this doesn’t work for the infinite loop of restarts described above.
-If a network node “locked” in an infinite loop that even a restart can’t fix, it would be a major glitch.
-But for the quantum network, the matter glitch was an evolution not an error.
+When a computer “hangs” in an infinite loop and doesn’t respond to input, we restart it, but sometimes this doesn’t work.
+If a node of our network “locks” in an infinite loop that a restart can’t fix, it is called a glitch but for the quantum network, the matter glitch was an evolution not an error.